 II The 'necessity' defence

 The defence of necessity was one of the core issues in investment treaty disputes arising from Argentina's economic crisis in the late 1990s.8 Among these, CMS v.
 Argentina (2005)9 and LG&E v.
 Argentina (2006)10 were the first two cases that reached different decisions on Argentina's necessity defence.
-Both cases concerned Article XI of the Argentina–United States bilateral investment treaty (BIT) (1991), which provides that '[t]his Treaty shall not preclude the application by either Party of measures necessary for the maintenance of public order, the fulfillment of its obligations with respect to the maintenance or restoration of international peace or security, or the protection of its own essential security interests'.
+Both cases concerned Article XI of the Argentina–United States bilateral investment treaty (BIT) (1991), which provides that the BIT 'shall not preclude the application by either Party of measures necessary for the maintenance of public order, the fulfilment of its obligations with respect to the maintenance or restoration of international peace or security, or the protection of its own essential security interests'.

 As other commentators have observed, it is troubling that the CMS and LG&E tribunals reached contrary conclusions as to the necessity defence based on the same factual matrix and available legal standards.17 For what it may be worth, the approach taken by the LG&E tribunal appears to represent the minority approach among investment treaty cases that have dealt with the issue of necessity.

-More recently, in the case of Union Fenosa Gas v.
-Egypt (2018),18 the tribunal rejected Egypt's necessity defence pleaded under customary international law (i.e., under Article 25 of the ILC Articles).19 Deciding that the respondent state bears the burden of proving its defence of necessity,20 the tribunal found that Egypt's act of privatising domestic electricity was not the only way to safeguard Egypt's essential interests against a grave and imminent peril (i.e., social unrest or concerns that serious unrest might ensue in the aftermath of the Egyptian revolution).21
+More recently, in Union Fenosa Gas v.
+Egypt (2018),18 an International Centre for Settlement of Investment Disputes tribunal rejected Egypt's necessity defence pleaded under customary international law (i.e., under Article 25 of the ILC Articles).19 Deciding that the respondent state bears the burden of proving its defence of necessity,20 the tribunal found that Egypt's act of privatising domestic electricity was not the only way to safeguard Egypt's essential interests against a grave and imminent peril (i.e., social unrest or concerns that serious unrest might ensue in the aftermath of the Egyptian revolution).21

 In light of the Union Fenosa Gas v.
 Egypt decision, it may be said with some confidence that where the customary international law standard for necessity as set out in Article 25 of the ILC Articles is applied, the respondent state will need to establish that the measure complained of was 'the only way for [it] to safeguard an essential interest against a grave and imminent peril', and that this can be very challenging in practice.
 It is probably because of the rather strict applicability of this and other requirements under Article 25 that the defence of necessity has not been invoked more frequently by respondent states.
 However, where the operative treaty can be said to apply a lower threshold for assessing a state of necessity, the LG&E case may still offer useful guidance to respondent states seeking to assert that defence.

-As the effects of the covid-19 global pandemic continue to pose a serious challenge to governments throughout the world, it is widely expected that treaty claims alleging that counter-measures were adopted in breach of obligations under investment treaties will inevitably follow.
-When confronted with such claims, host states will undoubtedly want to explore the availability of legal defences based on force majeure or necessity in light of the facts and circumstances of each such case.
-While it is too soon to assess how host states will utilise such defences or the extent to which they will be accepted by tribunals, this is an area that merits close attention going forward.
+As the effects of the covid-19 global pandemic continue to pose a serious challenge to governments throughout the world, treaty claims alleging that counter-measures were adopted in breach of obligations under investment treaties will inevitably follow.22 When confronted with such claims, host states will undoubtedly want to explore the availability of legal defences based on force majeure or necessity in light of the facts and circumstances of each case.
+It is too soon to assess how host states will use these defences or the extent to which they will be accepted by tribunals, but this remains an area that merits close attention going forward.

 III Defences based on exception clauses in the treaty